Sumitchongder/dew-p-qfl-unlearning/docs/METHODOLOGY.md

 forgotten client's data distribution, which is what the pruning score requires.

+**Evaluation cost.** `DiagonalQFIM.estimate` computes one reference-state batch `forward_full(theta, X)` (the unshifted state), then loops over the `P` trainable parameters, computing one shifted-state batch `forward_full(theta + pi*e_k, X)` per parameter -- i.e. `P` shifted evaluations reusing the single cached reference state, not `2` circuit evaluations per parameter.
+For a batch of `B` inputs this is `B * (P + 1)` state preparations in total (one reference pass per input, plus one shifted pass per parameter per input), before any simulator-level optimizations.
+This matches the manuscript's own reported QFIM circuit-evaluation counts in Table 9 (18, 24, 30, 36 for `P` = 18, 24, 30, 36 at 3-6 qubits, i.e. `= P`, not `2P`); an earlier version of this document described the cost as "two circuit evaluations per parameter per input", which overcounted the shared reference state and has been corrected here.

 ## 4. Entanglement weight (`entanglement.py`)

 **Primary definition (`method="concurrence"`, the default -- matches the